Hydrochlorothiazide (Microzide, Hydrodiuril, Ezide, and Hydro-Par have been discontinued) is a

-Drug interactions and side effects should be reviewed prior to taking this medication.
+dosage, and pregnancy and breastfeeding information should be reviewed prior to taking this medication.

 Kidney stones are solid masses of crystalline material that form in the kidneys.
 Symptoms of kidney stones can include pain,...learn more »